 Make a hand drum toy for your little one to play with!
-This tutorial is super cheap, and some parts your child can help with (mainly the decorating part…) Disclosure: this post contains affiliate links.
+Find more DIY musical instruments crafts here.
+Disclosure: this post contains affiliate links.

 M couldn’t wait for me to finish making this to play with it.
 He is obsessed with music and loves making noise too.
 He didn’t twist it with his palms like it’s meant to be played – he shook it back and forth – but it still made a nice noise, and kept him happy.

 At first I did NOT glue the dowel in place.
 He fought with it until he got it out, so I learned my lesson…